MarchandMD/TOP_assignments/ruby_programming/a_bit_of_computer_science/recursive_methods/chapter_on_recursion.md

 So right away the author is giving me some fodder to have some disdain for the idea of recursion.
 I mean, it's a certain strucutre of an algorithm...but so are loops.
 And loops might be just as effective, if not faster.
 So then why am I so concerned with the recursive algorithm?
 Why is a design pattern necessary?

+I mean, i think the idea of design patterns is a step up in the abstraction world...I think that having a grasp on the language is one thing...but being able to think about programs at another level is another step in the progress of program design.

+Will it make writing programs easier?

+I mean, I want to argue that the only thing that'll make writing programs easier is writing more programs.
+But that requries taking time to plan...a litle bit...yeah?
+Maybe.

+back to the article....

+I don't really know what is meant by this "divide-and-conquer" idea...and I know it comes from a different article...

+And so since my curiosity keeps getting snagged by the phrase 'divide-and-conquer' i'm going to spend some more time with the other article.